Back to Shark Guides

 Quick Solutions

-Remove brush roll and clean bearings thoroughly
+Remove the brush roll and clean hair from the bearings and end caps

-Replace worn brush roll
+Replace a worn brush roll that no longer spins freely

 Still having issues?
 This is usually the deeper cause below.